 (G) The JFS 05006 shall be filed with the office of legal and acquisition services, which shall maintain the original document.
 The ODJFS work unit that completed the JFS 05006 shall maintain a copy.
 The office of legal and acquisition services shall send a copy of each completed JFS 05006 to the ODJFS work units that need to maintain a copy of the form for use in determining whether a document has been approved by an authorized employee (fiscal, purchasing, payroll, etc.).

 (H) Whenever either the principal or authorized employee changes or leaves his or her position, a revised JFS 05006 is to be immediately completed and filed with the office of legal and acquisition services.
 Each deputy director shall undertake a review of all JFS 05006s in January of each year and update the forms as necessary.

-(I) An ODJFS employee to whom a signature has been authorized or delegated shall use that authority only as authorized by the JFS 05006 .
-Any other use is prohibited.
+(I) An ODJFS employee to whom a signature has been authorized or delegated shall use that authority only as authorized by the JFS 05006.
+Any other use is prohibited and invalid.